Moposoft/NodeJS-React/README.md

 WWW-Programming Coursework
 There are two front end versions: React version and Handlebars version.
-With one backend using NodeJS
+With one backend using NodeJS & MongoDB